Psychometric software: Decision consistency

 Decision consistency methods are applicable to criterion-referenced tests such as licensure exams and academic mastery testing.

 Iteman

-Iteman provides an index of decision consistency as well as a classical estimate of the conditional standard error of measurement at the cutscore, which is often requested for accreditation of a testing program.
+Iteman provides an index of decision consistency as well as a classical estimate of the conditional standard error of measurement at the cut score, which is often requested for accreditation of a testing program.

 jMetrik

 jMetrik is free and open source software for conducting a comprehensive psychometric analysis.
 Detailed information is listed above. jMetrik includes Huynh's decision consistency estimates if cut-scores are provided in the item analysis.

 Lertap

 Lertap calculates several statistics related to decision and classification consistency, including Livingston's coefficient, the Brennan-Kane dependability index, kappa, and an estimate of p(0), number of correct classifications as a proportion, derived by using the Peng-Subkoviac adaptation of Huynh's method.
 More detailed information concerning Lertap is provided above, under 'Classical test theory'.

 Other analyses

 Most psychometric software is designed to analyze response data to evaluate item and test performance; most of the software above focuses on this.
 Some software is intended for other psychometric analyses.